spearhead-he/VDA/README.md

 ## How to install

+### Access online (JupyterHub)

+You can access the complete VDA tool online on the JupyterHub server of the SPEARHEAD project.
+All you need is a (free) [GitHub account](https://github.com/signup) for verification.
+[Access the tool by opening this link!](https://jupyterhub.spearhead-he.eu/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2Fspearhead-he%2FVDA&urlpath=lab%2Ftree%2FVDA%2Fvda_tool.ipynb&branch=main)

+### Install locally

 1. This tool requires a recent Python (>=3.10) installation.
 [Following SunPy's approach, we recommend installing Python via miniforge (click for instructions).](https://docs.sunpy.org/en/stable/tutorial/installation.html#installing-python)
 2. [Download this file](https://github.com/spearhead-he/VDA/archive/refs/heads/main.zip) and extract to a folder of your choice (or clone the repository [https://github.com/spearhead-he/VDA](https://github.com/spearhead-he/VDA) if you know how to use `git`).
 3. Open a terminal or the miniforge prompt and move to the directory where the code is.